batra98/Gaurav-Website/content/posts/Interview Preparations/index.md

 - The interview went pretty well, better than the first one.
 Was able to solve the problem and wrote a clean code.
 - Recruiter is taking time to update my status.
 Asked me to wait.

+[01/02/2022]
+- Wrote a email again today, still waiting for any response.
+- Most likely I have been rejected.
+It was a good experience anyways.
+- Will wait for a formal email before updating the table.